matthewtownson/Python_KD4014/_episodes/16-style.md

 - "How can I make my programs more readable?"
 - "How can programs check their own operation?"
 - "How can I document my code?"
+- "How can I make my code more reproducibility?"

 objectives:
 - "Use Python community coding standards (PEP-8)."
 - "Use assertions to check for internal errors"
 - "Use docstrings to provide online help"
+- "Print the version number of imported libraries"

 keypoints:
 - "Follow standard Python style in your code."
 - "Use assertions to check for internal errors"
 - "Use docstrings to provide online help."
+- "Use `__version__` to increase code reproducibility."
 ---

 ## Follow standard Python style in your code.